 Residency and Credit Requirements

 Candidates for the doctor of philosophy degree at the University of Oregon are expected to have proficiency in at least one language in addition to English if a substantial, relevant body of literature in one or more languages exists in the candidate’s specialized field of dissertation research.
 It is the responsibility of the candidate’s advisor or doctoral committee to determine which languages the candidate is expected to know before beginning dissertation research.
-Guidelines for language proficiency are established by the candidate’s home department.
+Guidelines for language proficiency are established by the candidate’s home department or program.

 The advisory committee, appointed by the department, determines the work to be completed in light of the student’s academic background and objectives.
 This committee usually consists of three or four members, and the student’s advisor is chair.

 Examinations and Advancement to Candidacy